The Library is Open

 Updated August 2, 2021

-Teen Advisory Board (TAB): Students in 8th-12th grade will work with the Public Service Librarian to create new programming for teens and young adults, make recommendations for new library materials (video games, books, board games, etc.), and make the library a welcoming and inviting place for teens and young adults.
+Teen Advisory Board (TAB): On the first Thursday of each month, students in 8th-12th grade will work with the Public Service Librarian to create new programming for teens and young adults, make recommendations for new library materials (video games, books, board games, etc.), and make the library a welcoming and inviting place for teens and young adults.
 Registration required.

-Research Skills for Pre-teens and Teens: The third Wednesday of each month (next one is on November 17) from 11:00 am to 12:00 pm at the Westbrook Public Library.
-Each class will focus on a different library/research skill, such as locating materials in the library, finding reliable resources, and citing sources.
+Research Skills for Pre-teens and Teens: The third Wednesday of each month (next one is on February 16th) from 11:00 am to 12:00 pm at the Westbrook Public Library.
+Each class will focus on a different library/research skill, such as locating materials in the library, finding reliable resources, digital citizenship, and citing sources.
 This program is for children ages 10-18 years old.
 Registration required.

 Story Time with Homeschoolers: The third Wednesday of each month (next one is on February 16th) from 11:00 am to 12:00 pm at the Westbrook Public Library.
 A special story time and related activities for children who are homeschooled.
 February’s story time will feature hands-on learning about penguins and polar bears and how they stay warm and dry.
 Intended for children ages 4-8 years old, but younger siblings are always welcome.
 Registration required.